NVIDIA/aistore/docs/relnotes-4.1.md

 }
 ```

-OIDC handling includes JWKS caching, issuer validation, and optional custom CA bundles.
-S3 client calls that rely on STS-style authentication can now interoperate with JWTs where applicable.
-The token cache has been sharded to reduce contention.
+OIDC handling includes JWKS caching, issuer validation, and optional CA bundles.
+Token-cache sharding reduces lock contention under heavy concurrency.

+See the **JWT Validation Model and Token Requirements** subsection above for validation flow and claim semantics.

 ### Cluster-Key Authentication

-A separate cluster-internal authentication mechanism provides HMAC-based security to complement edge-based access control.

-This design allows AIS proxies (gateways) to handle JWT validation and access control at the edge, while AIS targets (storage servers) can independently validate user requests arriving on public ports.
+Cluster-key authentication provides HMAC-based signing for internal redirect URLs.
+It is independent from user JWT authentication and ensures that targets accept only authenticated, correctly routed internal redirects.

 ```json
 {